skrey/yellow-extensions/features/wiki/README.md

 `PagesMax` = number of pages to show per shortcut, 0 for unlimited
 `Author` = show pages by a specific author, `[wikipages]` or `[wikichanges]` only
 `Tag` = show pages with a specific tag, `[wikipages]` or `[wikichanges`] only

-## Settings

-The following settings can be configured in file `system/settings/system.ini`:

-`WikiLocation` = wiki location, empty means current folder
-`WikiNewLocation` = wiki location for new page
-`WikiPagesMax` = number of pages to show per shortcut
-`WikiPaginationLimit` = number of entries to show per page

-The following files can be configured:

-`content/shared/page-new-wiki.md` = content file for new wiki page
-`system/layouts/wikipages.html` = layout file for main wiki page
-`system/layouts/wiki.html` = layout file for individual wiki page

 ## Examples